imene-ch/sentiment-analysis-lstm-vs-bert/README.md

-# sentiment-analysis-lstm-vs-bert
-Comparing LSTM and fine-tuned BERT for sentiment analysis on IMDB movie reviews — 92.64% accuracy with BERT vs 56.91% with LSTM
 # Sentiment Analysis: LSTM vs BERT

 A head-to-head comparison of two deep learning architectures — a classical LSTM and a fine-tuned BERT transformer — on binary sentiment classification of movie reviews.